-If we are continually conscious of how we want to live, we can critically appropriate from anything in the construction of our selftheory: ideologies, culture critics, technocratic experts, sociological studies, mystics and so forth.
-All the rubbish of the old world can be scavenged for useful material by those who desire to reconstruct it.
+If we are continually conscious of how we want to live, we can critically appropriate from anything in the construction of our self-theory: ideologies, culture critics, technocratic experts, sociological studies, mystics and so forth.
+All the rubbish of the old world can be scavenged for useful material by those who desire to reconstruct it. ties cash in on the resulting guilt by offering us a feeling of having done something, in exchange for a coin in the collecting tin.)
+Yes, by living in the rich West we do exploit the poor of the Third World - but not personally, not deliberately.
+We can make some changes in our life, boycott, make sacrifices, but the effects are marginal.
+We become aware of the false conflict we are being presented with when we realise that under this global social system we, as individuals, are as locked in our global role as 'exploiters' as others are in their global role as the exploited.
+We have a role in society, but little or no power to do anything about it.

-The nature of modern society, its global and capitalist unity, indicates to us the necessity of making our self-theory a unitary critique.
-By this we mean a critique of all geographic areas where various forms of socio-economic domination exist (ie both the capitalism of the 'free' world and the state-capitalism of the 'communist' world), as well as a critique of all alienations (sexual poverty, enforced survival, urbanism, etc).
-In other words, a critique of the or no power to do anything about it.
 We reject the false choice of 'sacrifice or selfishness' by calling for the destruction of the global social system whose existence forces that decision upon us.
 It isn't a case of tinkering with the system, of offering token sacrifices or calling for 'a little less selfishness'.
 Charities and reformers never break out of the terrain of the false choice.